Click to quick exit (ESC)

 Step 5: Accommodations granted

-If your school required you to seek accommodations through an ADA office, the office will make a decision and then inform your professors of your accommodations, or will give you the resources to do so.
+Once you have agreed to a reasonable modification, your Title IX office will either inform your professors of your accommodations, or give you the resources to do so.
 Often the office will provide a letter notifying professors that they must provide accommodations.

-Example: Janet agrees with the accommodations offered by the University.
-The disability office provides Janet with a letter confirming that Janet is entitled to typing accommodations, and provides her with a typist in class that next week.
+Example: Janet agrees with the modifications offered by the University.
+The Title IX office provides Janet with a letter confirming that she is entitled to typing accommodations, and provides her with a typist in class that next week.